sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 * Each operation may yield a result, $$r_m$$, which can communicate information about the state of $$x$$ while it’s associated operation was executed
 * The same is true of all atomic operations

 So there is not a lot of difference between a `std::atomic`.
-In fact there, is a call on `std::atomic` that returns `true`, if it is lock-free.
-This means the processor supports to do that as an atomic item within the processor or is there, not processor support and the compiler has to generate a mutex pair to lock, make the change on the atomic operation, and do the unlock.
-So all that mutexes and locks are the way to construct atomic operations.
+In fact, there is a call on `std::atomic` that returns `true`, if it is lock-free.
+This means the processor supports to do that as an atomic item within the processor, or is there, not processor support and the compiler has to generate a mutex pair to lock, make the change on the atomic operation, and do the unlock.
+So that mutexes and locks are the way to construct atomic operations.

 That means that any piece of code that has a mutex can be transformed into a queued model.
 This idea applied to the registry example from above leads to this: